 - Whole-wheat pasta with cannellini beans and peas, and a romaine salad with cherry tomatoes, dressed with extra virgin olive oil and balsamic vinegar.

 - Vegetarian chili with a spinach orzo salad

 - Vegetable or miso soup adding tofu, and seaweed.

-At Academy of Healing Nutrition, we use high quality, trusted herbals to support the natural functions of digestion, adrenal vitality and blood building with popular, tasty recipes, appropriate cooking methods and rejuvenating herbal elixirs.
+At Academy of Healing Nutrition, we support the natural functions of digestion, adrenal vitality and blood building with tasty recipes, appropriate cooking methods and high-quality, rejuvenating herbal elixirs.
 Our online comprehensive program is always available to help you take charge of your health and beauty naturally.
-Registration is OPEN.